felixgrunberger/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 During my course of studies I became interested in bioinformatics and finished an extracurricular IT training offered by the University (bash scripting, C++, Python).
-At the end of last year, working on genomics in archaea, I switched from using my basic-level skills in Python to [R](https://www.r-project.org).
-During the ongoing project I forced myself to write reproducible scripts with packages from the [tidy data universe](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) and learn how to build web apps with [Shiny R](https://shiny.rstudio.com).
+At the end of last year, working on genomics in archaea, I switched from using my basic-level skills in Python to (R)[https://www.r-project.org].
+During the ongoing project I forced myself to write reproducible scripts with packages from the (tidy data universe)[https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html] and learn how to build web apps with (Shiny R)[https://shiny.rstudio.com].
 </p>

 <p class="about-text">